The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 ISO Performance

-ISO performance is very good, easily matching the competition.
+ISO performance is very good, and it easily matches the competition.

-Unlike the X-T1, I would feel totally comfortable using ISO 6400.
-At around 128,000 you’ll start to see a little bit of that purple amp glow.
-But it’s still totally usable unless you’re trying to lift some mids or shadows, then things might get a little sloppy.
+Unlike the X-T1, I would feel comfortable using ISO 6400.
+At around 128,000, you’ll see a little bit of that purple amp glow.
+But it’s still usable unless you’re trying to lift some mids or shadows; things might get a little sloppy.

 Dynamic Range